OCA/rma/crm_rma_prodlot_invoice/README.rst

 CRM Claim Prodlot Invoice
 =========================

-When an invoice is created from sale order, picking and procurement information is kept into invoice line.
+When an invoice is created from sale order, invoice line information is kept into production lot.

-Also, helps to display invoice line lot information when an invoice line is displayed
+Also, helps to display invoice line information when an production lot is displayed

 Installation
 ============